18F/ux-guide/_pages/research/make-research-actionable.md

 ### De-identifying data

 Before conducting shared analysis or synthesis, make sure that any quote could be attributable to multiple participants so no one person can be identified as the person that said it.
-This is especially important if your stakeholders know your participants or you are working with people from [vulnerable communities]({{site.baseurl}}/research/plan) who might be negatively impacted if they can be identified.
+This is especially important if your stakeholders know your participants or you are working with people from [underserved communities]({{site.baseurl}}/research/plan/#recruitment-within-underserved-communities) who might be negatively impacted if they can be identified.
 For example, you might want to be careful when involving a CIO in analyzing data you collected while interviewing their employees.

 ### Choosing methods